symfony/symfony-docs/quick_tour/the_big_picture.rst

 -------------------

 First, check that the PHP version installed on your computer meets the Symfony2
 requirements: 5.3.3 or higher.
-Then, open a command console and execute the following command to install the latest version of Symfony2 in the ``myproject/``
+Then, open a console and execute the following command to install the latest version of Symfony2 in the ``myproject/``
 directory:

 .. code-block:: bash